cerbos/cerbos-fastmcp/README.md

 )
 ```

-The middleware creates a Cerbos gRPC client using `CERBOS_HOST`.
+The middleware creates a Cerbos gRPC client using `CERBOS_HOST` the first time it
+handles a message, verifying connectivity automatically.
 Provide an
 `AsyncCerbosClient` instance if you want to manage connections yourself.

 ## Policy model